 - College faculty and staff should continue to work from home to the maximum extent possible.

-All events (internal, hosted and rental at the main campus, COD regional centers, and the MAC) for the remainder of the spring 2020 semester are cancelled.
+All events (internal, hosted and rental at the main campus, COD regional centers, and the MAC) are cancelled until further notice.

 If You Experience COVID-19 Symptoms

 - If you or a person you know has traveled in the previous 14 days to an area that has seen any occurrence of the coronavirus and are experiencing symptoms such as fever, cough and difficulty breathing, seek medical care right away.

 - Notify the Dean of Students office of your symptoms at (630) 942-2485 or email@example.com and include your name and student ID number.